Last updated: Dec-11-2024

 Define video transformations

-Defining video transformations for your video player instance will apply these same transformations to all video sources.
+Defining video transformations for your video player instance applies these same transformations to all video sources.
 The example below demonstrates a simple crop:

 - In the